etKing666/self_driving_car/test_cases.md

 1. Username : admin
 2. Interact with the car (2)
 3. Add a user (10)
+4. Name: Test
+5. Surname: User
-4. Username: test_user
+6. Username: test_user
+7. Add a user (10)
+8. Name: Test2
+9. Surname: User2
+10. Username: test_user2
-5. Return to main menu (12)
+11. Return to main menu (12)
-6. Change user(3)
+12. Change user(3)
-7. Username: test_user
+13. Username: test_user
-8. Interact with the car (2)
+14. Interact with the car (2)
-9. Delete a user (11)
+15. Delete a user (11)
-10. Username: admin
+16. Username: admin
+17. Delete a user (11)
+18. Username: test_user
+19. Delete a user (11)
+20. Username: test_user2

 ### Desired end state:

 The car log should read as follows:

 INCIDENT
-The user admin has been deleted.
+The user 'test_user2' has been deleted.
+Attempted to delete the active user 'test_user'.
+Request rejected.
+Attempted to delete the admin user.
+Request rejected.
 The user 'test_user' has been authorized to use the system.
+The user 'test_user2' has been added.
-The user test_user has been added.
+The user 'test_user' has been added.
 The user 'admin' has been authorized to use the system.

 ## Test Case #6 (Complex)